APPLYING FOR THE PROFESSIONAL REVIEW

 So you have completed your IPD.
 Congratulations!
 The final step to becoming professionally qualified is to pass your professional review.

+Firstly, you need to make an application for your Professional Review.
 The application gives the ICE the relevant information to arrange your professional review.

 The dates for the professional review can be found here.